 Our approach to tree topping

 As bad as topping is for a tree, we don’t absolutely refuse to do it.
 However, we are happy to offer better options that accomplish the same goal.
 Often we’re able to show our customers different ways that they can achieve the results they want.
-In the end, if you are determined to top your tree, we will work with you to get the job done.
+In the end, if you are determined to top your tree, we will work with you to offer a suitable solution.

 *Susan C. French, “A Guide to Successful Pruning: Stop Topping Trees!” https://pubs.ext.vt.edu, (May 1, 2009)